Dr Naomi Hetherington

 University Tutor: Foundation Programme

-I am a full member of the Higher Education Academy.
+I am a Fellow of the Higher Education Academy and have a particular interest in Object Based Learning and Teaching in creating an inclusive and accessible Humanities classroom..
 In addition to my academic work, I have a background in supported housing and hold a Combined Certificate in Counselling Skills and Theory (Central School of Counselling and Therapy, London).

 - BA Theology and Religious Studies (Newnham College, Cambridge)